Cristelknight999/Expanded-Ecosphere/README.md

 [1.17](https://www.planetminecraft.com/data-pack/william-wythers-overhauled-overworld-legacy-for-1-17/)
 [1.16](https://www.planetminecraft.com/data-pack/william-wythers-overhauled-overworld-1-17-snapshots-edition/)

 Quilt: Not Available yet.
-But the Fabric versions 3.1.7 and below should work fine.
+But the Fabric versions 3.1.7 and below should work fine the above versions maybe work with [Quilted Fabric API](https://www.curseforge.com/minecraft/mc-mods/qsl).

 # Features WWOO 1.19+
 - Large Biomes!
 Select the world type large biomes in your world creation menu, or on a server set `level-type` to `LARGE_BIOMES`